andreisucman/elagrade-frontend/outstatic/content/posts/how-accurate-and-reliable-is-an-ai-paper-grader.md

 ![English teacher is supervising a robot that is grading a paper](/images/how-accurate-and-reliable-is-an-ai-paper-grader-M0Nz.webp)

-AI grading is becoming the new norm in education.
+AI essay grading is becoming the new norm in education.
 The reason is simple - less effort, better results.

 Not that long ago a teacher had to spend 5-10 minutes to grade one written assignment (typically 500 words).